Comparisons13 min read

 Key Mint (Credit Karma) Features in 2026

-• Automatic transaction categorization across linked accounts
+• Automatic transaction sorting across all your linked accounts

-• Spending summaries and category-based budgets
+• Spending breakdowns and category budgets

 • Bill tracking and reminders